Character Bios

 David

-A freelance web developer from Llanfairpwll, Ynys Môn, David Stevenson is the main character in Tŷ Newydd Mysteries: The Disappearing Trick, and the story is told from his perspective.
+David Stevenson, a freelance web developer from Llanfairpwll, Ynys Môn, is the main character in Tŷ Newydd Mysteries: The Disappearing Trick.
+The story is told from his perspective.
 Assertive and loyal, he is best friends with Siôn Watkins and often clashes with Siôn’s half-brother, Gwyn, over the disrespectful way Gwyn treats Siôn.
 When the book begins, David is thirty-four and living with his friend Hannah in Deganwy.

 David is on his first black belt in kick-boxing, enjoys weight-lifting, hiking and playing the piano, and is a native Welsh speaker.
-He has lived with OCD for most of his adult life, and whilst he’s managed to keep it under control, the fallout from the mysterious disappearance threatens to unravel his progress.
+He has lived with OCD for most of his adult life, and sometimes struggles to keep the condition under control.

 Siôn

-Siôn Watkins is David’s childhood best friend.
-He is a dentist and took over his practice in Bangor four years ago.
+Siôn Watkins is David’s childhood best friend and a dentist.
+He took over his dental practice in Bangor four years ago.
 Like David, he is thirty-four, from Llanfairpwll, and a native Welsh speaker.
-He co-owns the house in Deganwy with David and lived there before moving into Tŷ Newydd two years ago.
+He is gay, having come out at the age of fourteen.
+He co-owns the house in Deganwy with David, although he now lives in T Newydd.

-Siôn is pronounced the same way as Shaun, Shawn, Sean etc.
+Siôn is pronounced the same way as Shaun, Shawn, or Sean.

 Gwyn